Peter Knight’s Gigspanner – From Poets to Wives | Talking Elephant

 Selected and sequenced by label owner Tom Rose, Selected Works delves deep into the more recent back catalogue of one our most respected songsmiths, arriving at a generous twenty-song compilation that includes some of Boo Hewerdine’s best loved later work.
 Both metaphorically and geographically, Boo Hewerdine has made a steady journey to the top, moving from London to Cambridge and then more recently to Glasgow, where he appears to move ever more closer to the top of the world, a place that he must occasionally feel is very much now in reach, judging by the quality of his songs.
 If we consider “Birds are Leaving” to be easily as good as many a Beatles song and “American TV”, to be something that wouldn’t seem out of place on, let’s say, the Summer Days (and Summer Nights) album, as it captures the heyday of the Beach Boys sound, albeit in a sort of pastiche manner, then it wouldn’t be too difficult to imagine Boo taking his material in any direction.
 If we know anything about Boo at all, then it’s his penchant for collaboration and here we find one or two fine examples of joined-up working, notably with both Kris Drever and Brooks Williams on the gentle “Bluebirds” and “Why Does the Nightingale Sing” respectively.
 Possibly Boo’s best known collaborator is the singer Eddi Reader, and though not present here personally, the songs Eddi sings are represented, notably “Follow My Tears” and “It’s a Beautiful Night”.
 One female singer who does make an appearance here is Rosalie Deighton, who helps out on “Write”, just one of Boo’s instantly accessible and memorable songs, of which this collection contains a multitude.

-American TV is featured on this week’s edition of the Vaults radio show.
+American TV is included on this week’s edition of the Vaults radio show.

 Samba Touré – Binga | Glitterbeat